topfreegames/kublai/docs/usage.md

   app.use(kublaiPlugin, {
     kublai: {
-      khanUrl: 'http://localhost:8888/',  // you need to set this to your khan API url },
+      khanUrl: 'http://localhost:8888/',  // you need to set this to your khan API url
+      timeout: 500,                       // request timeout in milliseconds (default value is 500ms) },
   })
 })